stbmaster97-cmyk/VDeck-Grid-for-Aitum-Suite/README.md

 You can find the first version NO GRID on: https://obsproject.com/forum/resources/vdeck-for-aitum-suite.2366

+Note: This was created for dual pc with a smal setup touchscreen or external device Smartphone or tablet, for one pc Setup run your game in Windowed Borderless or Fullscreen Borderless

 <img width="1500" height="500" alt="image" src="https://github.com/user-attachments/assets/4daff783-0325-40c6-beac-6546270cdcf3" />

 <img width="202" height="400" alt="image" src="https://github.com/user-attachments/assets/a37e6f95-14ae-4ad6-be84-4f0f678a6e47" />